 This extends to written communication in the form of documents.
 Relying on paper-based systems for any of your actionable information hampers productivity.
 Documents locked in a filing cabinet are difficult enough to access, especially when your company has multiple offices feeding into headquarters, requiring the use of fax machines or courier services to transmit photocopies.

 More organisations are opting to digitise their paper files, and use a document management system.
 But then, who has access to the data when it goes digital?
 Can it be accessible for all who need it?
 Does it take a long time to find?
 How do employees know which is the most-up-to date version?

 Has digitalising files and other information hindered or improved communication?

-With that in mind, it’s useful to ask yourself whether or not your intranet communication is effective.
+With that in mind, it’s useful to ask yourself whether or not your intranet supports effective communication and enterprise social networking.

 Intranet Communication and Collaboration: A Case Study

 Organisations need to make it as easy for employees to communicate internally as it is for them to communicate in their personal lives using consumer technologies.
 How does an intranet help internal communications?

 A recent report from CMS Wire that focused on Stihl Australia, a subsidiary of a German power tools manufacturer.
 The company employs 100 people in distribution centers in Perth and Brisbane and a head office located in Melbourne.
 The old system consisted of HTML pages that provided details about the company's safety policies and wasn’t designed to facilitate communication.